bplaat/strepen/README.md

 # Strepen

-A new modern strepen system written in [Laravel](https://laravel.com/) with [Livewire](https://laravel-livewire.com/) for [Scouting Die Kantanky's](https://www.diekantankys.nl/) with a [Flutter](https://flutter.dev/) "native" mobile application and a native Windows Webview2 based application
+A modern strepen system written in [Laravel](https://laravel.com/) with [Livewire](https://laravel-livewire.com/) for [Scouting Die Kantanky's](https://www.diekantankys.nl/) with a [Flutter](https://flutter.dev/) "native" mobile application and a native Windows Webview2 based application

 ## Install the Android App